 Tom joined Watsi on February 26th, 2014.
-Five years ago, Tom became the 421st member to automatically support a new Watsi patient every month.
-Since then, 5,134 more people have become monthly donors!
-Tom's most recent donation traveled 8,500 miles to support Philemon, a farmer from Kenya, to fix a bone fracture.
+Eight years ago, Tom joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Tom's most recent donation traveled 1,900 miles to support Myrcayela, a beautiful 9 year old girl from Haiti, to fund heart surgery.